MarkDickinson/shell_scripts/calendar-creator/README.txt

        a printer
-    note1: if you do not have a web server but do have a linux desktop you could just run the script as "calendar.sh > some-outputfile.html" and use your desktop web browser to "open file" to view/print the results, BUT the picture_list.txt file will need to refer to pictures relative to the directory you direct the output file to (instead of paths your webserver would use) for the picture URL path.
+    note1: if you do not have a web server but do have a linux desktop you could just run the script as "calendar.sh > some-outputfile.html" and use your desktop web browser to "open file" to view the results, BUT the picture_list.txt file will need to refer to pictures relative to the directory you direct the output file to (instead of paths your webserver would use).
-           Must be a Linux server, it needs the "cal" program; and some bash builtins.
+           Must be a Linux server, it needs the "cal" program.
-    note2: yes the picture list is URLs... http[s]://somesite/somepic.jpg could be used BUT do not use other peoples pictures; thats simply bad manners.

 Important things to be aware of:
     In data files day numbers if < 10 must be preceeded by a space, not a zero